WWE Announces Final Title Match For ‘Greatest Royal Rumble,’ Full Card Preview

 Jeff Hardy will defend the title against Jinder Mahal.
 While many fans will be pulling for Hardy, the WWE likes Mahal as a heel champion.
 It will be interesting to see if fan-favorite Jeff is booked to topple “The Modern Day Maharaja,” or if Jinder will become a champion once again.

-John Cena vs. Triple H
+John Cena Vs. Triple H

 At this point in their respective careers, both of these WWE superstars only wrestle a handful of times a year (though Triple H far less than Cena).
 Though these two once had a heated feud in the company, it will be the first time they have faced each other since 2010.